Truncus arteriosus

 Truncus arteriosus is usually diagnosed soon after a child is born.
 The baby may look blue or gray and have trouble breathing.

-When a baby is born, a health care provider always listens to the baby's lungs to check breathing.
-If a baby has truncus arteriosus, the provider may hear sounds of fluid in the lungs during this exam.
-The provider also listens to the baby's heart to check for irregular heartbeats or a whooshing sound, called a murmur.
+When a baby is born, a healthcare professional always listens to the baby's lungs to check breathing.
+If a baby has truncus arteriosus, the healthcare professional may hear fluid in the lungs during this exam.
+The healthcare professional also listens to the baby's heart to check for irregular heartbeats or a whooshing sound, called a murmur.

 Tests